aeneasr/dockerstats/README.md

 # [dockerstats.com](https://dockerstats.com)

+⚠️ Due to recent changes to Docker Hub APIs (rate limits) and new business model, [dockerstats.com](https://dockerstats.com) can no longer collect image statistics at bulk.
+Due to a lack of time I am also not able to figure out fixes which is why the project will shut down and this repository will be archived. ⚠️

 This hobby and research project scraps the Docker Hub API and keeps track of Docker Image Pulls over time.
 One such example is
 [library/nginx](https://dockerstats.com/hubs/docker/library/nginx).